Bengal govt identifies 8 passengers travelled with Kerala Coronavirus affected student

 West Bengal Director of Health Services Ajay Kumar Chakraborty said that the other six passengers were also identified on Sunday.

-Besides this, it was also confirmed that three passengers travelled in that flight, sitting either in the front or the back four seats of the coronavirus affected-Kerala resident were identified as Chinese nationals.
+Besides this, it was also confirmed that three passengers travelled in that flight, sitting either in the front or the back four seats of the virus affected-Kerala resident were identified as Chinese nationals.

 On Sunday, the centre's decision of issuing a new travel advisory was taken at a high-level review meeting held by the Cabinet Secretary on the preparedness to deal with novel coronavirus which has now spread to 25 countries.